danbernier/zombie_scout/README.md

 zombie_scout
 =============

-Find dead methods in your Rails app
+Find dead methods in your Ruby app

 **zom·bie code** *noun* Undead code that shambles around your repository, and eats your brains.